Testing Guide

 Run the appropriate command:

-# Full suite including integration tests
+# Unit tests only (fast)./mvnw test# Full suite including integration tests./mvnw verify -

 Extend the correct base class: